DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ### Attack Test Example (page 11)

-> Image of Aragorn attacking a group of wights figures on the map tile
+> Image of Aragorn attacking a group of wights figures in his space on the map tile

-> The Fate-Bender card shows a test of either might or wisdom.
+> Image of a Fate-Bender card showing a test of either might or wisdom.

 1. Aragorn attacks a group of Wights in his space with his Fate-Bender.
 Fate-Bender tests either might (icon of a horn) or wisdom (icon of a tree); Aragorn's wisdom is higher, so he chooses wisdom.

->The wisdom level of the hero Aragorn displayed.
+> Image of the level "4" Aragorn's wisdom displayed

-> Four cards of Aragorn revealed from his deck
+> Image of four revealed cards arranged horizontally from Aragorn's deck.
+A large white oval encircles the success icon on the first card, the two fate icons on the second and third cards and the last success icon on the fourth card, highlighting the icons at the top of each revealed card

 2. Aragorn's wisdom is "4," so he reveals four cards from his deck.
 The cards he reveals have two successes (a sunburst symbol) and two fate (leaf icon).

-> image of the spending of 2 success tokens and a 5 hit count from Aragorn
+> Image of the spending of 2 success tokens and a 5 hit count from Aragorn to resolve Fate-Bender's third effect

 > Image showing the inputs of 5 hits in the app

 3. Aragorn spends two success (a sunburst symbol) to resolve Fate-Bender's third effect, inputting five hits into the app

-> Image of conversion of an inspiration to give 2 hits and also a smite
+> Image of Aragon spending (a sunset symbol) on Fate-Bender's first effect to get two hits and to also select "smite"

-> The Fate-Bender adds two hits and selects "smite".
+> Image of the Fate-Bender adding two hits and selecting "smite"

 4. Aragorn spends an inspiration to convert one fate (leaf icon) to success(a sunburst symbol).
 He spends that success (a sunburst symbol)on Fate-Bender's first effect, adding two more hits and selecting "Smite."
 Then, he selects "Apply."

-> An image showing the effect of the hit of Aragorn on the Wights
+> An image showing the effect of the hit of Aragorn on the Wights's health

 5. The app applies seven hits directly to the Wights' health (smite ignores their sorcery).
 One Wight is defeated, so Aragorn removes a Wight from his space and gains an inspiration token.
 Then, he discards the cards he revealed to his discard pile.